Jessie-Baron/Shoes-API/README.md

 This starter organizes all tables inside the flask_schema schema, defined by the SCHEMA environment variable.
 Replace the value for SCHEMA with a unique name, making sure you use the snake_case convention.

-Get into your pipenv, migrate your database, seed your database, and run your Flask app
+Get into your pipenv, and run your Flask app

     pipenv shell
-    flask db upgrade
-    flask seed all
     flask run

 To run the React App, checkout the README inside the react-app directory.